 Change customer vs. profile updates

-If you ever come across a conversation that you think should belong to someone else, or you simply need to direct your reply to a person who isn't involved with the original conversation, make sure to always use the change customer link seen in the right-hand sidebar.
-Updating a customer profile with a new name and email address will re-associate all previous conversations from one customer to another, and that's no good.
+If you ever come across a conversation that you think should belong to someone else, or you simply need to direct your reply to a person who isn't involved with the original conversation, you can access the Change Customer link under the gear icon in the righthand sidebar.

 Changing a customer

 Take a look at the customer profile section in the sidebar.
-Click the blue change customer link seen in the bottom-right hand corner.
+Click the grey gear icon seen in the bottom-right hand corner, the click Change Customer.

-In the pop-up window that appears, you can pick from a list of suggested customer profiles, search for an existing customer, or create a new customer profile.
+In the pop-up window that appears, you can create a new customer profile, pick from a list of suggested customer profiles, or search for an existing customer.
 Select a customer profile and confirm the change.

 After changing the customer, the sidebar will update with the new customer profile. +Replies made in the conversation will be directed to the new customer, unless otherwise specified via the To: dropdown menu, which is visible when the reply editor is open.